Special Student Categories and Financial Aid

 Non-Citizens Who Are California Residents (AB 540)

-Students who are not California residents are subject to out-of-state tuition and ineligible for any state aid.
+Students who are not California residents are subject to out-of-state tuition and are ineligible for any state aid.
 An allowance for out-of-state tuition is always included as a part of the student’s budget, or cost of attendance.
 Non-residents may be eligible for federal student aid programs.
 Apply for financial aid by completing and submitting a FAFSA.

 Regional Continuing Education (RCE) Students